If you have a fire or water emergency, please call us now at (336) 946-1131

 11/17/2023 (Permalink)

-residential driveway covered in ice with icicles hanging down from the vehicle parked there The winter season is almost upon us!
+The winter season is almost upon us!
 SERVPRO of West Forsyth County has your back with these helpful tips.

 When winter blows in, things can get pretty challenging.
 While cold temps and flurries aren’t that unusual for our area, we can also see strong winds, heavy snow showers, freezing temperatures and ice.